kgates-github/code_snippets/README.md

       1 4 6 4 1
     1 5 10 10 5 1

-The first version recursively creates a triangle.
+The first version uses recursion to create the triangle.

 ```javascript
 function pascalRecursive(n, a) {